hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List the images in your compute account.
-You may filter the images displayed by specifying one ore more image names or IDs on the command line.
+You may filter the images displayed by specifying one or more image names or IDs on the command line.
 Optionally, you can specify an availability zone.

 ###Examples
 List the images: